 Some children will need special educational help that cannot be provided in primary and secondary schools.
 There are currently six special schools in Gateshead.
 Cedars Academy is one of these.

 18. What are the complaints procedures?

-Parent/carers should contact the Headteacher with any complaints about the provision that the student is receiving at school.
+Parent/carers should contact the Chief Executive with any complaints about the provision that the student is receiving at school.
 If the complaint is not resolved, the school has a complaints policy.

 Parents/carers can contact the Special Educational Needs and Disability Information and Advice Service which is run by Barnardos in Gateshead (tel 0191 4784667).
 This is a free, confidential service for young people who have SEND and their parent/carers.
 The service is available whether or not the young person has a Single Plan.